Working Hours

 Hospital Admission

 Following consultation with your veterinarian, patients are usually admitted at scheduled date for morning pre-operative tests and are getting prepared for surgery, although in some cases may be scheduled for admission at a future date if abnormalities found.
-After surgical procedures, patients stay in the hospital for their recovery usually for 1-2 days and are dismissed with comprehensive instructions.
+After surgical procedures, patients stay in the hospital for their recovery usually for few hours and are dismissed with comprehensive instructions.

 FAQ